needle-mirror/com.unity.cloud.identity/Documentation~/sample-authentication.md

 The `AuthenticationStateUpdater` gets a reference to an `IAuthenticationStateProvider` and exposes an `AuthenticationStateChanged` event.
 The `AuthenticationStateUpdater` uses the `AuthenticationStateChanged` event to update the state of the UI.

 To open the Active User controller script, go to the `Assets/Samples/Unity Cloud Identity/<package-version>/Authentication/Scripts/AuthenticationStateUpdater.cs` file.

+## Troubleshooting

+Refer to the [troubleshooting](troubleshooting.md#samples-issues) section for help with the Authentication sample.